-Figure 23 details the interface of the AAT for the NRSC-5 IBOC digital radio broadcasting system.
-The AAT is used in the transport of fixed and opportunistic data in the IBOC system.
+Figure 24 details the interface of the AAT for the NRSC-5 IBOC digital radio broadcasting system.
+27 The AAT is used in the transport of fixed and opportunistic data in the IBOC system.
 Various advanced data services use the Service Interfaces to interact with the IBOC system.
 During broadcast, the AAT receives ADS data from the Service Interfaces and then encodes and encapsulates this data to generate AAT PDUs.
 The AAT PDUs are then sent to Layer 2 via Bearer Channels for further processing [3].
 The AAT PDUs are sent over different data channels which carry fixed data and opportunistic data packets.
 Fixed data bandwidth is established in advance by the station operator.
 The opportunistic data bandwidth depends on the audio content transmitted.

-Figure 23.
+Figure 24.
 Advanced Data Services Protocol Interface Diagram

 To send data over these channels, packets are encoded in a continuous byte stream.
 Successful packet delivery relies on the data channels to deliver the bytes in the same order that they were transmitted.
-Byte stream encoding consists of Packet Encapsulation with embedded error detection, and Forward Error Correction (FEC).
-The general structure of an encoded byte stream is shown below in Figure 24.